Home | Manual | Playground

 -o name.c (same as GCC and MSVC)

-Defines the output name. used when we compile one file
+Defines the output name, when we compile a single file

 -dump-tokens